What is user experience?

 In recent years, businesses delivering great user experiences have been able to stand out from their competitors and pull ahead financially.

-Today, UX has moved from advantage to imperative.
+Today, UX has moved from an advantage to imperative.

 As consumers began exercising informed choices and rejecting poor UX, competing businesses began differentiating themselves on their ability to provide good experiences.
 Those failing to meet the standards of user experience design have found themselves suffering in terms of sales and reputation.